arthurvguide/personal-trainer-tool/README.md

   Click [here](https://github.com/arthurvguide/personal-trainer-tool/blob/main/docs/images/project-img.JPG) to view the screenshot.

  ### New Client
-  At the new client section, user will be asked many details to calculate Body Mass Index (BMI), Basal Metabolic Rate (BMR), and to create diets.
+  At the new client section, user will be asked many details to calculate Body Mass Index (BMI), Basal Metabolic Rate (BMR), and create diets.
 At the end inserting all the data into the worksheet.

   Click [here](https://github.com/arthurvguide/personal-trainer-tool/tree/main/docs/images/new-client) to view the screenshots

  ### Existing Client
   At the existing client section, user will be able to consult a client that was already created before, by their ID.
 If wanted, user can update the client details, and create new diets.

-  Click [here]() to view the screenshots
+  Click [here](https://github.com/arthurvguide/personal-trainer-tool/tree/main/docs/images/existing-client) to view the screenshots.

+## Features

 ## Technologies Used

 ### Languages